dhaustein/ct-assignment/README.md

 podman
 ```

-I use `podman` here but `docker` or any other container runtime should work, too.
+This guide uses `podman`, but `docker` or any other compatible container runtime
+can be substituted.

-Checkout the repository and install dependencies with:
+Check out the repository and install dependencies with:

 ```shell
 uv venv
 uv sync --all-extras --dev --all-packages
 ```

-Note on the long `sync` command - this will install __all__ dependencies for the
+The `uv sync` command installs all dependencies for the entire monorepo,
-whole monorepo so a developer can work across the entire codebase in one go.
+enabling a developer to work across the whole codebase without further setup.

 ## Testing

-### Re-generate the API SDK
+### Generate API SDK

-For the API tests to work, they need an API client to use.
-Here we generate it
+The API tests require a client to interact with the service.
+This client is
-using the `openapi-generator` using the api's spec file as reference.
+generated from the API's OpenAPI specification file using the `openapi-generator`.

 ```shell
 uv run --package api-sdk -- bash utils/generate-api-client.sh
 ```

-### Run API tests (pytest, in parallel)
+### Run API Tests (pytest, parallel)

+Note: The API begins to rate-limit requests after approximately 10 attempts.

 ```shell
 uv run --package api -- pytest -v -n auto packages/api/tests
 ```

-The test run automatically outputs logs to console as well as into the
+The test run automatically outputs logs to the console and saves them to the
 `packages/api/logs` directory.

-### Run UI E2E tests (Playwright)
+### Run UI E2E Tests (Playwright)

-For UI testing, this project runs the browsers inside the official Playwright
+This project uses the official Playwright Docker container to run browsers
-Docker container.

-The local test runner will connect to its containerized browser server.
+for UI testing.
+This setup allows the local test runner to connect to the
+browser server running inside the container, avoiding the need to install

-This avoids installing browser binaries on the host machine.
+browser binaries on the host machine.

 Start the Playwright server: